Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 <dl>
 <dt>session_ID</dt>
-<dd>Set to the session ID value that you get when you run the command `cf logging session create`.
-This value indicates which session to use when downloading logs. <br>**Note:** The `cf logging session create` command provides the parameters that control which logs are downloaded. </dd>
+<dd>Set to the session ID value that you get when you run the command `bx cf logging session create`.
+This value indicates which session to use when downloading logs. <br>**Note:** The `bx cf logging session create` command provides the parameters that control which logs are downloaded. </dd>
 </dl>

 **Note:** After the download completes, running the same command again will refuse to do anything.
 To download the same data again, you must use a different file or a different session.